Vision

 History

-The Intermed program developed from the work experience of Dr Anthony Radford in many developing country contexts, including primary health care, the WHO Expanded Program on Immunization (EPI), control of diarrhoeal disease, maternal and child health and health program evaluation.
-He also reviewed educational programs for both professional and community-based primary heath care workers.
+The Intermed program developed from the work experience of Dr Anthony Radford in many developing country contexts, including primary health care, the WHO Expanded Program on Immunization, control of diarrhoeal disease programs, maternal and child health activities and health program evaluation.
+Anthony also reviewed many educational programs for both professional and community-based primary health care workers

 The common consequences of this among these health professionals were: